earvinpiamonte/jira-software-tool/README.md

 # Jira Software Tool

-A Google Chrome extension for self-hosted Jira Software.
+A Google Chrome extension for Jira Software.
 Easily copy issue/ ticket ID, title and URL to clipboard.

 ## Usage

-Select an issue/ ticket from Jira Software dashboard and click on the extension icon on the extensions area of your browser to open the popup.
-The popup also opens on the specific issue page.
+Select a Jira issue/ ticket and click on the extension icon on the extensions area of your browser to open the popup.

 ## Built with